FrankwaP/mixxx-utils/fix_mixxx_db.md

 # Fixing Mixxx's Database

-As mentionned in [this issue](https://github.com/mixxxdj/mixxx/issues/12328) several foreign key constraints defined in Mixxx's database are incorrect, and SQL Alchemy (Python's library) does not like it.
+As mentionned in [this GitHub issue](https://github.com/mixxxdj/mixxx/issues/12328) several foreign key constraints defined in Mixxx's database are incorrect, and SQL Alchemy (Python's library) does not like it.

+Two methods are proposed:

+- using "mouse actions" on a graphical tool
+- using SQL commands

+In both cases, please make a backup of the database!

+## Using a graphical tool

 I fixed these quite easily using a GUI called "DB  Browser for SQlite" (`sqlitebrowser`).